fhbzc/Twitter_Crawler/README.md

                                           )
     ```
     The result is stored as a list of tweets collected.
-  - Task 2: Collect all tweets contain given keywords with Twitter Academic API, and save it in a json file.
+  - Task 2: Collect all tweets contain given keywords, and save it in a json file.
     ```
     from tw_crawler_release import Twitter_Crawler_Version2